denver-high-holidays-rooted-in-connection.jpg

 Where will gatherings be held?

-Our hike will be near Morrison, Colorado.
+Our hike will take place near Morrison, Colorado.

 Is there a cost?